kwaldenphd/python-jupyter-notebooks/README.md

   <li>Cornellius Yudha Wijaya, "<a href="https://towardsdatascience.com/jupyter-notebook-to-pdf-in-a-few-lines-3c48d68a7a63">Jupyter Notebook to PDF in a few lines</a>", <em>Towards Data Science</em> (12 July 2020)</li>
  </ul>
  </blockquote>

+# Getting Started With Google CoLab

+Anaconda is a hefty software program that may not run (or run well) on your personal computer.

+"'Colaboratory,' or 'CoLab' for short, is a product from Google Research.
+Colab allows anybody to write and execute arbitrary python code through the browser, and is especially well suited to machine learning, data analysis and education.
+More technically, Colab is a hosted Jupyter notebook service that requires no setup to use, while providing free access to computing resources including GPUs." ([Google Colaboratory, "Frequently Asked Questions"](https://research.google.com/colaboratory/faq.html))

+If Jupyter Notebooks through Anaconda is not a good fit, Google CoLab is a robust alternative.

+["Google CoLab Instructions"](https://github.com/kwaldenphd/python-jupyter-notebooks/blob/main/google-colab-instructions.md), developed by Spring and Fall 2021 graduate teaching assistant [Subhadyuti Sahoo](https://github.com/SDSAHOO703).

+See also:
+- ["Welcome to Colaboratory"](https://colab.research.google.com/notebooks/intro.ipynb) notebook from Google CoLab

 # Other Lab Notebook Questions